ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

     total: 1
     , 'ListingReply')

-DataFed typically responds to functions or messages.
+DataFed typically responds to functions with messages.

 It is important to get comfortable with these messages and extracting information from them if one is interested in using this interface to automate data orchestration.